Commercial Rent Arrears Recovery (CRAR) — Terms & Conditions

 12. Payment Terms, Interest & Chargebacks

-12.2 UKB may charge interest on overdue sums at 8% above the Bank of England base rate, accruing daily until paid, plus reasonable recovery costs.
+12.2 UKB may charge interest on overdue sums at 8% above the Bank of England base rate.

 13. Operational Matters

-13.1 All CRAR enforcement attendances are conducted by certificated enforcement agents.
-UKB may subcontract or assign performance to approved agents/suppliers without further consent.
+13.1 All CRAR enforcement is undertaken by certificated enforcement agents.
+UKB may subcontract approved agents where required.

 13.4 UKB’s VAT registration number is GB306547801.